 Popular Places in New Zealand

 Wellington experiences a marine climate with temperatures rarely exceeding 77 degrees Fahrenheit (25 degrees Celsius) or dropping below 39 F (4 C).
 During the winter months, the city receives southerly blasts which can make it feel much colder than it actually is.
 June and July are the wettest months in Wellington, and the city receives 49 inches of rain per year.
 Unlike much of the rest of New Zealand, Wellington does occasionally receive snow.

 Christchurch has a mostly warm, oceanic climate with a sea breeze from the northeast.
 Temperatures usually range from 73 to 52 degrees Fahrenheit (23 to 11 degrees Celsius).
 During the winter months, the city experiences frost and occasional snowfall isn't uncommon.
 Smog is a frequent occurrence in Christchurch, especially during the winter when vehicle exhaust and smoke get trapped above the city.

-Queenstown is among New Zealand's warmest city, reaching close to 86 degrees Fahrenheit (30 degrees Celsius) during the summer months.
-Winters, however, are equally as cold with single-digit temperatures and snowfall.
+Queenstown temperatures hove around 70 degrees Fahrenheit (21 degrees Celsius) during the summer months.
+Winters, however, are equally cold with single-digit temperatures and snowfall.
 Queenstown is much drier than other parts of New Zealand, receiving just 29 inches of rain annually.